-When a student is participating in an extracurricular activity, including but not limited to After School Care, Scouts, Fine Arts Activities, etc., during after school hours, he or she is expected to be respectful and behaves the student is required to behave during school hours.
+When a student is participating in an extracurricular activity, including but not limited to After School Care, Scouts, Fine Arts Activities, etc., during after school hours, he or she is expected to be respectful and behave in the same manner as during school hours.
 Students who do not conduct themselves accordingly may be referred by the activity leader to the principal for disciplinary action.

 A student who is suspended from school will not be allowed to participate in athletics at St. Peter School during such suspension.
 The suspended student will not be allowed to begin participating in St. Peter School sports until the date that he/she is eligible to start school after the suspension.
+Students can be suspended for extracurricular activities due to poor grades or unacceptable attendance.